MohammadShafaee/TikTokCommentAnalyzer/README.md

 ## Overview

 The provided Python code is designed to fetch comments from a specified TikTok video, analyze their sentiment using a pre-trained sentiment analysis model, and generate visualizations of sentiment trends over time.
 The results are saved in a CSV file and visualized as bar and line charts.
-Additionally, the updated code now handles scenarios where no comments are available.

 ---